 Multi-layered components enabled designers to swap content easily at different scales.

-Upon accessing an individual ticket, we knew it was key to gather all the relevant information needed for case workers to perform their tasks.
-To achieve this, we incorporated a cloud-based system to store all documents and access key data from the government-regulated software named Elite.
-By centralizing this information in one place, we created a Ticket Page that includes Ticket Details, Entity Info, and an Activity Log, empowering specialists and assistants to process requests without needing to switch back and forth between other tools.
+Upon accessing an individual ticket, we recognized the importance of gathering all relevant information needed for caseworkers to perform their tasks.
+To achieve this, we incorporated a cloud-based system to store all documents and included tenant- and owner-related information from the government-regulated software, Elite, which our developer partner later gained access to.
+By centralizing everything in one place, we created an all-in-one page that empowered specialists and assistants to process requests without switching between multiple tools.

 Ticket Page serves as the all-in-one place where case workers could access relevant document and information to process the ticket.